A guide to the best Tampa Bay restaurants from local foodies

 Jessica Stollenmaier – Tampa Food Girl

 Jessica Stollenmaier, AKA @tampafoodgirl has been blogging and reviewing local restaurants on Instagram since 2018, when she noticed a foodie boom in Tampa Bay that caught her attention.
-She was recently named “Best Local Influencer” for Social Media Day 2020.

 Rooster & the Till has been named the #1 Restaurant in Tampa Bay twice for good reason.
 The ever-evolving modern American menu never disappoints.
 “I love Rooster & the Till because their dishes are exciting and well-balanced and the service is truly exceptional,” said Stollenmaier.
 “They pay great attention to detail, are constantly innovating, and they work closely with the local community!”

 If you spend a day boating and want to pull up to grab some good grub, Salt Shack is your place.
-Located in South Tampa just off the Gandy Bridge, it’s a beachy escape where you can relax with cocktails and dependable cuisine.
+Located in South Tampa just off the Gandy Bridge, it’s a beachy escape where you can relax with cocktails and fresh seafood.
 “Salt Shack is my go-to for a sunset date or a meetup with friends,” said Stollenmaier.
 “The view is gorgeous, the cocktails are fun and boozy, and the food is crave-worthy.”